 Once you activate Courses, you’ll gain access to a new custom post type.
 If you want to add a new course, you’ll be able to use the Block Editor to create its content:

 You can create course pages and publish your curriculum.
-Then you'll be able to use the editor to add the individual lessons that make up each course.
+Then you’ll be able to use the editor to add the individual lessons and quizzes that make up each course.

 Thanks to MemberPress’ core functionality, you get full control over how you want to protect and market courses.
 You can sell access to your materials for one-time payments or use a subscription model with multiple tiers.